haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 color yellow, 4G6M-matched<br>
 </a>

-Let's then superimpose all models on chain A (receptor) of the first reference structure and calculate RMSD of chain B (ligand):
+Let's then superimpose all models on chain A (receptor) of the first model and calculate RMSD of chain B (ligand):

 <a class="prompt prompt-pymol">